Jack Moore-Billam

-Jack Billy James Moore-Billam (born 3 February 2004) is an English professional footballer who plays as a midfielder for Cleethorpes Town on loan from National League club Scunthorpe United.
+Jack Billy James Moore-Billam (born 5 March 2004) is an English professional footballer who plays as a midfielder.

 Playing career

+Scunthorpe United

-Born in Sheffield, Moore-Billam made his senior debut for Scunthorpe United in the EFL Trophy coming on as a substitute in a 3-0 defeat to Manchester City U23s on 24 August 2021.
+Born in Sheffield, Moore-Billam made his senior debut for Scunthorpe United in the EFL Trophy coming on as a substitute in a 3–0 defeat to Manchester City U23s on 24 August 2021.
 In EFL League Two, he made his first professional start on 18 April 2022 in a 1–1 draw against Stevenage.
 Alongside fellow youth team graduate Ethan Young, Moore-Billam signed his first professional contract with Scunthorpe on 22 April 2022.

 On 11 August 2022, Moore-Billam joined Northern Premier League Division One East club Cleethorpes Town on a one-month loan deal.
 He scored in his second appearance in a 4–2 victory over Tadcaster Albion.
 Moore-Billam returned to the club for a further one-month loan deal in October 2022.
 The loan deal was later extended.
+This was extended until the end of the season in March 2023.
+Following Scunthorpe's relegation to the National League North, he was released at the end of the 2022–23 season.

+Gainsborough Trinity

+On 26 June 2023, Moore-Billam signed for Gainsborough Trinity.